Iterating over More Complex Data with <For/>

 non-cloning way of accessing a signal’s value.
 In this case, we are only updating

-the internal values, not updating the list of values: because signals maintain their
+the inner values, not updating the list of values: because signals maintain their

 own state, we don’t actually need to update the data